martimgil/martimgil/README.md

 ## Hi there 👋

-<p>I am in the first year of a degree in software engineering at the University of Aveiro.</p>
+<p>I am in the second year of a degree in software engineering at the University of Aveiro.</p>

 ### **🧰 Languages and Tools**